wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.9 =
+* Added new importer to be able to batch import schedule items
+* Added new button to delete all items in a schedule

 = 2.8.6 =
 * Modified widget to respect 12/24 hour display setting from schedule definition
 * Removed PHP warnings